JorDunn/pybackup/README.md

-## Dugong
+## web-backup

-Dugong is a backup script primarily for websites, but can be used for any purpose.
+web-backup is a backup script primarily for websites, but can be used for any purpose.

 ## Usage

 	cd /some/path/containing/websites
-	./dugong
+	./web-backup

 The directory will then contain all of the backups with the file format {folder}.{timestamp}.tar.xz